Consumer Product Safety Improvement Act of 2008

-The Consumer Product Safety Improvement Act (CPSIA) of 2008 is a United States law signed on August 14, 2008 by President George W. Bush.
-The legislative bill was known as HR 4040, sponsored by Congressman Bobby Rush (D-Ill.).
-On December 19, 2007, the U.S. House approved the bill 407-0.
-On March 6, 2008, the U.S. Senate approved the bill 79-13.
-The law—public law 110-314—increases the budget of the Consumer Product Safety Commission (CPSC), imposes new testing and documentation requirements, and sets new acceptable levels of several substances.
+The Consumer Product Safety Improvement Act of 2008 (CPSIA) is a United States law signed on August 14, 2008 by President George W. Bush.

+The law increased the budget of the Consumer Product Safety Commission (CPSC), imposes new testing and documentation requirements, and sets new acceptable levels of several substances.
 It imposes new requirements on manufacturers of apparel, shoes, personal care products, accessories and jewelry, home furnishings, bedding, toys, electronics and video games, books, school supplies, educational materials and science kits.
 The Act also increases fines and specifies jail time for some violations.

 This act was seen in part as controversial because of its impact to many types of businesses.

+Legislative history

+The bill was sponsored by Congressman Bobby Rush (D-Ill.).
+On December 19, 2007, the U.S. House approved the bill 407–0.
+On March 6, 2008, the U.S. Senate approved the bill 79–13.

 A previous, less sweeping bill, the Lead-Free Toys Act (H.R.
 3473, sponsored by Representative Henry Waxman), was incorporated into this act.
 The earlier bill was prompted by various scandals over high lead content in toys, including a December 2006 report at Waxman's behest showing high lead levels in items sold in U.S. Capitol gift shops.

+Provisions

 Budget authorization

-The law increases the CPSC budget authorization from $80 million in 2008 to $136 million in 2014.
-It also increases staffing to at least 500 personnel by 2013.
+The law increased the CPSC budget authorization from $80 million in 2008 to $136 million in 2014.
+It also increased staffing to at least 500 personnel by 2013.